 1. Diabetic Retinopathy

-Diabetic retinopathy is the most common of the diabetes-related eye diseases, and it affects over one-third(opens in a new tab) of people with diabetes.
+is the most common of the diabetes-related eye diseases, and it affects (opens in a new tab) of people with diabetes.
 This condition occurs as, over time, high blood sugar levels damage the tiny blood vessels in the retina.
 The retina is a layer of tissue in the back of the eye that helps to convert light into signals that are sent to the brain.

 When these small blood vessels become damaged, they can leak blood and fluid into the retina or create abnormal new blood vessels on the surface of the retina.
 In turn, this can create patchy or blurry vision as the retina struggles to function properly.
 Eventually, these vision issues can lead to blindness.

 It's important to understand that, unfortunately, this condition is not curable.
 However, with the help of an experienced ophthalmologist, further vision loss can be prevented.
 In fact, there are a number of treatment options available at Everett & Hurite, from anti-VEGF injections to laser surgery.

 2. Diabetic Macular Edema